 Key aspects of diplomatic relations

 Political relations between Switzerland and Chile have become closer in recent years.
-The emphasis has been on strengthening economic relations, scientific cooperation between Swiss and Chilean institutions, and cooperation in the area of climate change.
-The two countries also cooperate in the area of energy with the goal of increasing the percentage of renewable energies in the energy supply.
+The emphasis has been on strengthening economic relations, scientific cooperation between Swiss and Chilean institutions, and cooperation in the areas of climate change and water.
+The two countries also cooperate in the area of energy, with the goal of increasing the percentage of renewable energies in the energy supply.
 The Swiss Polar Institute, a research centre of the EPFL, carried out the Antarctic Circumnavigation Expedition (ACE) with support from Chile in March 2017, as well as other research projects in Chilean waters.